-- temporary or permanent disqualification from the practice of the activity; - Suspension or revocation of authorisations, licences or concessions functional to the commission of the offence; - Prohibition from contracting with the public administration, except for the performance of a public service; - exclusion from benefits, financing, contributions or subsidies and the possible withdrawal of those already granted; - a temporary or permanent ban on advertising goods or services.
+- temporary or permanent disqualification from the practice of the activity;

+- Suspension or revocation of authorisations, licences or concessions functional to the commission of the offence;

+- Prohibition from contracting with the public administration, except for the performance of a public service;

+- exclusion from benefits, financing, contributions or subsidies and the possible withdrawal of those already granted;

+- a temporary or permanent ban on advertising goods or services.
-These disqualification sanctions apply only in the cases expressly provided for and provided that at least one of the following conditions is met

-- the company has derived a relevant benefit from the offence and the offence has been committed by - a. by a senior person - b. by a subordinate, if the commission of the offence was determined or facilitated by serious organisational deficiencies; - in the case of repeated offences.
+These disqualification sanctions apply only in the cases expressly provided for and provided that at least one of the following conditions is met a. by a senior person b. by a subordinate, if the commission of the offence was determined or facilitated by serious organisational deficiencies;